What is Auror?

 Down arrow

 Yes.
-Auror’s software is auditable and there are layered access controls in place for customers to ensure only the people who need access in their organization have access to the right level.
+Auror’s software is auditable and there are layered access controls in place for customers to ensure user groups with an organization have access to the right level of information for their role.
 We provide audit information so retailers can see who has used, entered, accessed or downloaded information.
 Access to the software is generally managed by single-sign-on (SSO) accounts with multi-factor authentication (MFA).

 Can I request access to my personal information?